Aranyak-Ghosh/golist/README.md

 - Peek: returns the element at the front of the queue, returning a pointer to the element and a boolean value to indicate if the queue is empty.
 - Length: returns the length of the queue as an integer.
 - UnmarshallJSON: overrides default unmarshal behaviour to allow unmarshalling array to queue
+- MarshalJSON: overrides default marshall behaviour to marshall into json array

 A list provides the following methods in its interface: